langurmonkey/website-source/content/blog/2021/static-photo-gallery.md

 Find the available built-in themes with screenshots and demo sites [here](https://thumbsup.github.io/docs/4-themes/built-in/).

-Once the script is run, you need to copy the contents of `./output-folder` to your preferred server location for it to be available online.
+Once the script is done, you can find the generated gallery files in `./output-folder`.

 ## Linking vs including the photos